PbtA System Documentation

 TOML Syntax

-TOML shares traits with other file formats used for application configuration and data serialization, such as YAML and JSON.
+shares traits with other file formats used for application configuration and data serialization, such as YAML and JSON.
 TOML and JSON both are simple and use ubiquitous data types, making them easy to code for or parse with machines.
 TOML and YAML both emphasize human readability features, like comments that make it easier to understand the purpose of a given line.
 TOML differs in combining these, allowing comments (unlike JSON) but preserving simplicity (unlike YAML).

 INI files are frequently compared to TOML for their similarities in syntax and use as configuration files.
 However, there is no standardized format for INI and they do not gracefully handle more than one or two levels of nesting.